Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Simulations of the RF reduction method

 The simulations of the RF reduction were done with a precision tracking simulation tool written in \texttt{C++}~\cite{ref:tracking_benchmarks}.
-All of the essential parts of the ring were implemented in the program, such as the electrostatic quadrupoles~\cite{ref:bnl_quad}, the fast kicker magnets~\cite{Schreckenberger:2018njd}, the vacuum chamber, and the collimators.
+All of the essential ring elements were implemented in the program, such as the electrostatic quadrupoles~\cite{ref:bnl_quad}, the fast kicker magnets~\cite{Schreckenberger:2018njd}, the vacuum chamber, and the collimators.
 In these simulations, a 3~kV RF voltage was applied to one 3.2~m azimuthal quadrupole section.

+As described above, the beam enters the E989 muon storage ring through the inflector section (shown in Figure \ref{fig:ring_from_top}), after which the simulations start with a beam distribution that was previously obtained by independent Monte Carlo simulations \cite{ref:dRubin}.
+After the inflector, the fast kicker applies a vertical pulsed magnetic field to move the beam towards the design orbit.
+The beam motion in the phase space is depicted in Figure \ref{fig:kicker_at_phase_space}.

 The electric quadrupole plates have a cross section of $10 \times 10$~cm$^2$~\cite{ref:bnl_quad}.
-In the proposed employment in the $g-2$ storage ring, RF with a voltage amplitude of $\sim0.5$~kV will be applied to all eight quadrupole sections, covering 43\% of the ring circumference.
+An RF voltage of 0.3 kV amplitude is applied to all eight quadrupole sections, covering 43\% of the ring circumference.
 Particles are stored for up to 200~$\mu s$ in the simulations.